finos/symphony-bdk-java/docs/activity.md

 ```
 1. `/hello` is the command name
 2. `true` means that the bot has to be mentioned
-3. the command callback provides the
+3. the command callback provides the `CommandContext` that allows to retrieve some information about the source of the
+event, or the event initiator (i.e. user that triggered the command)

 ## Form Activity
 A form activity is triggered when an end-user reply or submit to an _Elements_ form.